-In July 2015, ETE entered into an exchange and repurchase agreement with ETP, pursuant to which ETE would acquire 100% of the membership interests of Sunoco GP, the general partner of Sunoco LP, and all of the IDRs of Sunoco LP from ETP, in exchange for the repurchase of 21 million ETP common units owned by ETE.
-In connection with ETP's 2014 acquisition of Susser, ETE agreed to provide ETP a \$35 million annual IDR subsidy for 10 years, which would terminate upon the closing of ETE's acquisition of Sunoco GP.
-In connection with the exchange and repurchase, ETE agreed to provide ETP a \$35 million annual IDR subsidy for two years.
-Following this transaction, Sunoco LP will no longer be consolidated for accounting purposes by ETP.
-This transaction is expected to close in August 2015.
+Effective July 1, 2015, ETE acquired 100% of the membership interests of Sunoco GP, the general partner of Sunoco LP, and all of the IDRs of Sunoco LP from ETP, and in exchange, ETE transferred to ETP 21 million ETP common units.
+In connection with ETP's 2014 acquisition of Susser, ETE agreed to provide ETP a \$35 million annual IDR subsidy for 10 years, which terminated upon the closing of ETE's acquisition of Sunoco GP.
+In connection with the exchange and repurchase, ETE will provide ETP a \$35 million annual IDR subsidy for two years beginning with the quarter ended September 30, 2015.
+In connection with this transaction, the Partnership deconsolidated Sunoco LP.
+The Partnership continues to hold 26.8 million Sunoco LP common units and 10.9 million Sunoco LP subordinated units accounted for under the equity method.